pt9999/fixlang-minilib-collection/docs/Minilib.Collection.TreeMap.md

 Converts a TreeMap into an array of key-value pairs in ascending order of keys.

-### `to_iter : [k : Minilib.Collection.TreeMap::TreeMap::TreeMapKey, v : Minilib.Collection.TreeMap::TreeMap::TreeMapValue] Minilib.Collection.TreeMap::TreeMap::TreeMap k v -> Std::Iterator (k, v)`
+### `to_iter : [k : Minilib.Collection.TreeMap::TreeMap::TreeMapKey, v : Minilib.Collection.TreeMap::TreeMap::TreeMapValue] Minilib.Collection.TreeMap::TreeMap::TreeMap k v -> Std::Iterator::DynIterator (k, v)`

 Converts a TreeMap into an iterator of key-value pairs in ascending order of keys.